l7mp/l7mp/README.md

 ## Query configuration

-The sample configuration will fire up a HTTP listener at port 1234 and route it to the l7mp controller that serves the l7mp REST API.
+The sample configuration will fire up a HTTP listener on port 1234 and route it to the l7mp controller that serves the l7mp REST API.
 This API can be used to query or configure the proxy on the fly; e.g., the below will dump the full configuration in JSON format:

 ```sh
 curl http://localhost:1234/api/v1/config